 Types of unsupervised learning

 The three main tasks unsupervised learning models use are clustering, association, and dimensionality reduction.
 Dimensionality reduction is commonly used to combat the curse of dimensionality.
-Each learning method is defined below, along with examples of common approaches and algorithms for conducting them successfully.
+Each learning method is defined below, with examples of common approaches and algorithms for successfully conducting them.

 In clustering, unlabeled data is grouped using data mining according to its similarities or differences.
 These algorithms group raw, unclassified data objects into groups that can be visualised as patterns or structures in the data.
 There are several clustering algorithms: exclusive or overlapping, hierarchical, and probabilistic.